munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-Memory usage is great -- just a single reasonably-sized <span name="bucket">array</span>.
+Memory usage is great -- just a single, reasonably sized <span name="bucket">array</span>.
 There's some waste from the empty buckets, but it's not huge.
 There's no overhead for node pointers, padding, or other stuff you'd get with something like a linked list or tree.

 Performance is even better.
 Given a variable name -- its character -- you can subtract the ASCII value of `a` and use the result to index directly into the array.
-Then you can either lookup the existing value or store a new value directly into that slot.
+Then you can either look up the existing value or store a new value directly into that slot.
 It doesn't get much faster than that.

 This is sort of our Platonic ideal data structure.
 Lightning fast, dead simple,